35percent/blog/src/pages/index.md

 ---
 templateKey: index-page
 title: 35% Campaign
-image: /img/lovetheelephantbanner.jpg
+image: /img/lovetheelephantbannercropped.jpg
 heading: 35% Campaign
 subheading: for regeneration that benefits local people
 mainpitch:
-  title: Why Kaldi
+  title: Why 35%
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    35% is the minimum proportion of affordable housing required by Southwark's planning policy, 70% of which must be social rent.
+But developers continue to find loopholes or switch tenures to...
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,